pshah-flex/conference-iq/DEVELOPMENT_PLAN.md

     - [ ] Test proration calculations

 **Estimated Time:** 20-25 hours
-**Dependencies:** Phase 0 (Auth), Phase 3 (APIs), Phase 6 (Frontend)
+**Dependencies:** Phase 10 (Authentication), Phase 3 (APIs), Phase 6 (Frontend)

-**Note:** This phase can be implemented after core features are complete.
+**Note:** This phase can be implemented after core features and authentication are complete.
 It's designed to be added as a monetization layer without disrupting existing functionality.

 ---